NCL NightCity Labs

 Participants wear the filters in graded sessions (lab + VR) while we measure:

 The hypothesis is that new ecological clusters—e.g., different foliage species, painted blues vs natural ones—acquire stable language and feeling.
-We document the emergence of new colour categories through essays, instrumentation, and installations.
+We document the emergence of new colour categories through essays, instrumentation, and simulations.

 Interfaces & outputs

-The hardware and protocols bleed into public work: projection rooms where each eye sees different spectra, VR “qualia drift” experiences, and documentation that ties empirical findings back to the philosophical claim that colour = learned relation.
-The Colour Lab keeps feeding essays, talks, and agent prompts, ensuring that the institute’s theory of consciousness is grounded in experiments rather than slogans.
+The hardware and protocols bleed into public work: projection rooms where each eye sees different spectra, VR “qualia drift” experiences, and documentation that ties empirical findings back to the claim that colour = learned relation.
+The program feeds experiments, agent prompts, and computer vision models that learn alongside human perception.